tkl7665/Captcha/README.md

 ## Future Areas of Improvements 🗺️
 - Leverage OpenCV to detect the contours of the characters within the Captcha and extract it out as an individual region
-- Enable ensemble output to allow users to have more flexibility to choose between the results from CNN and Tesseract
+- Enable ensemble output to allow users to have more flexibility to choose between the results from CNN and EasyOCR
 - Flexibility in handling images with different number of characters returned
 - Generation of synthetic test & validation data for accuracy
 - Connecting with platforms like weights and biases (wand) for MLOPs which would provide better model version handling and loading